Timely and effective CPR can save a life. Refresh skills yearly.

 - Children receiving CPR should always receive rescue breathing.
 (American Heart Association)

-- For drowning victims, the American Heart Association (see question #3) “recommends CPR with a combination of compressions and breaths for any victims of drowning”.
+- “The American Heart Association still recommends CPR with compressions and breaths for infants, children, victims of drowning…” (page 3).

 - In the case of children or drowning victims, if you already know how to perform CPR with breaths and are confident in your skills, give both compressions and breaths.
 If not, perform compression-only CPR.